xcixor/eld-frontend/README.md

 - If you can’t create a trip: Ensure you haven’t already created one today for the same driver.
 The UI should show: “Another trip has already been setup for today”.
 - Validation errors: Check the inline messages under fields; fix and resubmit.
-- API URL issues: Verify `NEXT_PUBLIC_BASE_API_URL` matches your backend base URL and that CORS is configured on the backend.

----

-If you want similar modal UX for editing log sheets or other entities, you can reuse the dialog component pattern used by the Trip and Log Sheet flows.